 b.
 Please bring the ephod here: David sought God with the help of the priest, almost certainly using the Urim and Thummim that were part of the priest’s ephod.
 An ephod was a special apron that priests would wear, to cover over their clothing, so the sacrificial blood and gore would splash on the ephod, not so much on their clothing.

 ii.
-If the Urim and Thummim were discovered today, God would no more bless their use today than He would bless a re-establishment of the Old Testament priesthood.
+If the Urim and Thummim were discovered today, God would no more bless their use than He would bless a re-establishment of the Old Testament priesthood.
 The day for the Old Testament priesthood is past for us today, being perfectly fulfilled in Jesus Christ.
-But in David’s day it was commanded of the LORD.
-The Urim and Thummim were effective because God’s Word gave them.
-In seeking God through the Urim and Thummim, David was really going back to God’s Word for guidance, because it was the word of God that commanded their place and allowed their use.
-Today, if we have the same focus on God’s Word, He will guide us also.
+But in David’s day it was commanded by the LORD.
+The Urim and Thummim were effective because God’s word gave them.
+In seeking God through the Urim and Thummim, David was really going back to God’s word for guidance, because it was the word of God that commanded their place and allowed their use.
+Today, if we have the same focus on God’s word, He will guide us also.

 c.
 Shall I pursue this troop?
-Shall I overtake them: At one time David would not bother to even ask these questions.
-He would simply do it because when a soldier is attacked he attacks back.
-But in returning from his backsliding, David brings everything to the LORD.
-Nothing is done just because it was done before.
-He asks God about everything.
+Shall I overtake them?
+At one time David would not bother to even ask these questions.
+He would simply do it because when a soldier is attacked, he attacks back.
+But in returning from his backsliding, David brought everything to the LORD.
+Nothing was done just because it was done before.
+He asked God about everything.

 d.
 Pursue, for you shall surely overtake them and without fail recover all: God gave David something to do (pursue).
 Then, God gave David a promise in the doing (you shall surely overtake them and without fail recover all).
 When God gives us something to do, He also gives us a promise in the doing.